sarahdialmeida/100-days-of-code/log.md

 ## Day 0:

-After asking myself how should I start, reading a lot on blogs and Twitter about other people´s experience, making many mistakes, exploring deeply GitHub and VS I designed a plan:
+After asking myself how should I start, reading a lot on blogs and Twitter about other people´s experience, making many mistakes, exploring deeply GitHub and VS, I designed a plan:

 - Follow the challenges from the FreeCodeCamp Responsive Web Design Certification
 - Code at Visual Studio Code